-- Stalls out before reaching end of stroke, or - Does NOT close and seal tightly.
+- · Stalls out before reaching end of stroke, or - Does NOT close and seal tightly.

-The Slide Room controls are found on the OneControl[®] System.
+The Slide Room controls are found inside the RV, on the Command Center.

 INSPECT both sides of the slideout room for interior or exterior obstructions prior to operating.